Office: 227 Fine Arts

 Phone: (731) 881-7408

 Yeung holds a Doctor of Musical Arts in voice performance and a Master of Music in music theory from Michigan State University, a Master of Music in voice performance from Texas State University, and a Bachelor of Arts in voice performance from Hong Kong Baptist University.
 Her mentors have included Meredith Zara, Richard Fracker, Melanie Helton, Leonore Sergi, John Belisle, and Siu-Kwan Chan.
-She is an active member of the College Music Society and the National Association of Teachers of Singing (NATS).
-She is currently the secretary and treasurer of the Memphis Chapter of NATS, and a board member of the Tennessee State Chapter of NATS.
-Her upcoming work includes songs commissioned for soprano and oboe, written by composer Jenni Brandon, to premiere in March 2018.
+Yeung is an active member of two chapters of the National Association of Teachers of Singing (NATS): the Tennessee State chapter (president) and the Memphis chapter (secretary and treasurer).
+Her recent work includes songs commissioned for soprano and oboe, written by composer Jenni Brandon, premiered in March 2018.

 Friends of Music